zk4x/zyx/README.md

 ### Zero cost abstraction

 By passing datatype into [.with_grad()](crate::tensor::IntoVariable::with_grad()) function you create Variable.
 Variable stores your datatype and adds gradient to this datatype.
-This gradient is of the same type as your datatype.
-To manage access to this gradient we use [UnsafeCell](core::cell::UnsafeCell) as gradient must be accessed from different places.
+Gradient is of the same type as your datatype.
+To manage access to the gradient we use [UnsafeCell](core::cell::UnsafeCell) as gradients must be accessed from different places and we saw significant performance improvements over using [RefCell](core::cell::RefCell) in certain benchmarks.

-Tensor is a result of a mathematical or other operation performed on Variable.
+[Tensor](crate::tensor::Tensor) is a result of a mathematical or other operation performed on Variable.
 Tensor creates the graph needed for backpropagation at compile time.

 All operations are executed eagerly.